 - Partner with other private and public interests to build and operate facilities

-- Construct and maintain multimodal transportation infrastructure such as roads, paths, parking, docks and launch ramps
+- Construct and maintain multimodal transportation infrastructures such as roads, paths, parking, docks, and launch ramps

 - Improve and operate public parks and recreational facilities and promote tourism.

 - Port District covers much of the southern portion of Skamania County.